An open API service indexing awesome lists of open source software.

 The blog goes into a bit more in detail about how it works with a simplistic version of the `ValueStringBuilder`.

-The library is not meant as a general replacement for the `StringBuilder` shipped with the .net framework itself.
+The library is not meant as a general replacement for the `StringBuilder` built into .NET.
 You can head over to the documentation and read about the ["Known limitations"](https://linkdotnet.github.io/StringBuilder/articles/known_limitations.html).

-The library works best for a small to medium amount of strings (not multiple 100'000 characters, even though it can be still faster and uses fewer allocations).
+The library works best for a small to medium length strings (not hundreds of thousands of characters, even though it can be still faster and performs fewer allocations).
 At any time, you can convert the `ValueStringBuilder` to a "normal" `StringBuilder` and vice versa.

 ## Documentation